bmaynard1991/omni-scrape/README.md

 3. Allow for a partial-url to be passed. -done

+4. Handle both internal and external links.

-4. Scrape main page and replace links to redirect to generated html then store as html.
+5. Scrape main page and replace links to redirect to generated html then store as html.

-5. Create file structure for storing the html.
+6. Create file structure for storing the html.

-6. Provide recursive depth implementation for more specified crawling.
+7. Provide recursive depth implementation for more specified crawling.

-7. Link page to local html docs as they are scraped and stored.
+8. Link page to local html docs as they are scraped and stored.

-8. Manage duplication of stored documents.
+9. Manage duplication of stored documents.